luchr/ODEInterface.jl/doc/OptionOverview.md

        LOG_SOLOUT      log calls of the solution output routine LOG_EVALSOL     log calls of the eval_sol_fcn
-       LOG_MASS        log call(s) of the mass function LOG_JAC         log calls of the jacobian function LOG_BC          log calls of the boundary condition function LOG_BVPIVPSOL   log (during boundary value problems) calls to initial value solvers
+       LOG_MASS        log call(s) of the mass function LOG_JAC         log calls of the jacobian function of RHS LOG_BC          log calls of the boundary condition function LOG_BVPIVPSOL   log (during boundary value problems) calls to initial value solvers
-       LOG_RHSDT       log calls of the right-hand side time-derivative LOG_ALL         all of the above
+       LOG_RHSDT       log calls of the right-hand side time-derivative LOG_JACBC       log calls of the jacobian of the boundary condition LOG_GUESS       log calls to the guess function LOG_ALL         all of the above
     ```